ngrilli/ebsd2abaqusEuler/README.md

 Generate input file and run Abaqus simulation

 See the following paper for an application example:
 Nicolò Grilli, Philip Earp, Alan C.F.
-Cocks, James Marrow, EdmundTarleton Characterisation of slip and twin activity using digital image correlation and crystal plasticity finite element simulation: Application to orthorhombic α-uranium Journal of the Mechanics and Physics of Solids 135 (2020) 103800
+Cocks, James Marrow, Edmund Tarleton Characterisation of slip and twin activity using digital image correlation and crystal plasticity finite element simulation: Application to orthorhombic α-uranium Journal of the Mechanics and Physics of Solids 135 (2020) 103800